 Google launches Gemini Omni Flash video model

 Per Google's official blog, Gemini Omni is a new multimodal family and the first released model, Gemini Omni Flash, can generate and edit video from combined inputs of image, audio, video, and text and is rolling out to the Gemini app, Google Flow, and YouTube Shorts (Google blog).
 The DeepMind product page and Google's announcement state Omni Flash supports conversational, multi-turn editing that preserves character and scene consistency and includes an imperceptible digital watermark plus verification tools (DeepMind; Google blog).
 The Verge's hands-on review reports realistic, low-effort outputs for simple scenes while noting visual artifacts and coherence limits in more complex motion (The Verge).
-Editorial analysis: Industry observers should treat Omni Flash as a meaningful advance in accessible video synthesis, accelerating creative workflows and also raising synthetic-media detection and governance priorities.
+Industry observers should treat Omni Flash as a meaningful advance in accessible video synthesis, accelerating creative workflows and also raising synthetic-media detection and governance priorities.

 What happened